OpenMDAO/OpenMDAO-Framework/docs/tutorials/implicit/index.rst

     .. math::
            z = F(x, y, u)

-In this set of equations, `u` is an input that does not affect the residuals, and 'z' is an output that is not a state, but satisfies an additional explicit equation.
+In this set of equations, `u` is an input that does not affect the residuals, and `z` is an output that is not a state but satisfies an additional explicit equation.
 This is analogous to the output equation of a state space model in control theory.

 Let's set up a simple component that can solve this set of equations, three